A Warcraft Movie Directed by Christopher Nolan?

 Image Copyright - Universal Pictures

-Now, I am not a movie expert or professional critic, I will just explain what I didn't like or feel like could have been better in this movie.
+Now, about what I didn't like.
+I am not a movie expert or professional critic, I will just explain what I didn't like or feel like could have been better in this movie.
 To start with, I think the overall editing and the duration of the movie were not appropriate.
 2 hours were definitely not enough for this movie.
 Even as someone who is familiar with Warcraft, I felt some of the scenes were under developed, some characters did not have enough screen time or their stories were not developed properly.
 At times, it was difficult to make connections between consecutive scenes.

 The movie was action packed and never boring, but some of the scenes and characters could have used more introductions, explanations and such.
 The emotional bonds I had easily established with Lord of the Rings characters were not present for Warcraft characters.
 They felt like something is missing about them.
 For the story and the pace of the movie, I can say the introduction and build up for the events that are taking place could have been done better.